kif1r4ek/ML-DL-learning/README.md

 # ML-DL-learning

-This repository contains my pet projects in the field of machine learning.
+This repository contains my simple pet projects in the field of classic machine learning and deep learning.

 ## Projects